ChrisHutchinson1982/CV/README.md

 _Global Business Analyst and Platform Manager_

 - Effectively led a team managing critical systems used by 3k employees operating over 25+ countries.
+- Spearheaded transition of global system infrastructure to a web based solution, improving user experience and reducing employee system time by up to 50%.
 - Successfully sustained vital processes with a rapid shift to 100% remote working due to Covid-19.
 - Served as bridge between development teams and business to design and deliver value-adding technology.
-- Spearheaded end to end transition of global system infrastructure to a digital future state solution.
 - Collaborated with IT and Analytics to streamline and automate global reporting within Qlik Sense.

 ### HSBC | RBWM Credit Control Services (2014 to 2022)